Scroll To See More Images

 Phase 2: After the first drink arrives

 Now that you’ve gotten the primers out of the way, it’s time to get a tad more specific.
-Questions over the first drink should be an equal mix of inquisitive and casual, and should allow you to start gauging his or her true personality.
+Questions over the first drink should be an equal mix of inquisitive and casual, and should allow you to start gauging their true personality.
 What are their likes and dislikes, what do you have in common, what does he or she do in their spare time?

 6. What do you like to do when you’re not working?